Surprising Facts About ULEZ ~ London's clean air zone covering the congestion charge area

 Director, Sally Lands, started the company because she believes that breathing fresh air should be a universal right, not a privilege.

 And you know what … It appears that many people in China agree with her.
-Some have even got a standing order to ship several jars of pure English air each and every month direct to their homes.
+Some have even have a regular order to ship several jars of pure English air each and every month direct to their homes.

 But listen to this … One Chinese couple specifically asked for their air to be captured not on a mountain top but from the middle of London’s Tower Bridge.
 It turns out that this was the exact spot where the groom had proposed to his bride-to-be.